-The current rates of Veterans’ Supplement paid to eligible residential care services can be found on the Subsidies and Supplements webpage.
+The current rates of Veterans’ Supplement paid to eligible residential care services can be found on the Schedule of subsidies and supplements webpage.

 For information and queries about payments, providers can contact DHS on 1800 195 206 or by emailing firstname.lastname@example.org.

 For enquiries regarding the Veterans' Supplement in residential care, please email email@example.com.